-The vote of a plurality of all of the votes cast at the meeting at which a quorum is present is necessary for the election of directors.
-The three individuals receiving the greatest number of affirmative votes will be elected directors.
-For purposes of the election of directors, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
+The vote of a majority of the outstanding shares entitled to vote at the meeting is necessary for the election of each director standing for election.
+Accordingly, for purposes of the election of directors, abstentions and broker non-votes will have the effect of a vote against the election of such director.